brianmichel/Rallybot/README.md

 	<Your Hubot name> rally me TA91881801

+or

+	<Your Hubot name> rally me US9181801

- So right now it only does Defects and Tasks, but I'll try to extend it and get some interesting things going, like open bug counts per person per project, etc. Maybe even some sweet ass graphs, who knows.
+ So right now it only does the basic elements (defects, tasks, stories), but I'll try to extend it and get some interesting things going, like open bug counts per person per project, etc. Maybe even some sweet ass graphs, who knows.

 Additions
 ---------